MetOffice/CDDS/docs/operational_procedure/cmip6.md

         data directory.

 !!! note
-    The proc directory and data directory must not exist at this moment.
+    The CDDS proc directory and CDDS data directory must not exist at this moment.
 For big data, we recommend to use the folders in the scratch directory.

 !!! tip